SABMiller: Acquired by Anheuser-Busch InBev

 the U.S. Department of Justice (DOJ) had agreed to proposed deal only on the basis that SABMiller "spins off all its MillerCoors holdings in the U.S. — which include both Miller- and Coors-held brands – along with its Miller brands outside the U.S." The entire ownership situation was complicated: "In the United States, Coors is majority owned by MillerCoors (a subsidiary of SABMiller) and minority owned by Molson Coors, though internationally it’s entirely owned by Molson Coors, and Miller is owned by SABMiller."

 As per the agreement with the regulators, the former SABMiller sold to Molson Coors full ownership of the Miller brand portfolio outside of the U.S. and Puerto Rico for US$12 billion on 11 October 2016.
 Molson Coors also retained "the rights to all of the brands currently in the MillerCoors portfolio for the U.S. and Puerto Rico."
 The agreement made Molson Coors the world's third largest brewer.

 In Canada, Molson Coors regained the right (from the former SABMiller) to make and market Miller Genuine Draft and Miller Lite.

 The company agreed to sell the former SABMiller Ltd. business in Eastern Europe to Asahi Breweries.
 This deal closed on 21 December 2016.
 Anheuser-Busch InBev had previously agreed to sell Grolsch Brewery, Peroni Brewery and Meantime Brewery to Asahi; that deal closed on 12 October 2016.
 On the same day, the sale of SABMiller's 49 per cent share in Snow beer to China Resources Enterprise also closed.

-In July 2020, ABI-InBev agreed to sell the former SABMiller business Carlton & United Brewing to Asahi.
+In July 2020, AB InBev agreed to sell the former SABMiller business Carlton & United Brewing to Asahi.